earthlab/earthlab.github.io/_posts/workshops/spatial-data-python-intro/2018-07-20-spatial-02-open-lidar-raster-data-python.md

 excerpt: "This lesson introduces the raster geotiff file format - which is often used to store lidar raster data.
 You will learn the 3 key spatial attributes of a raster dataset including Coordinate reference system, spatial extent and resolution."
-authors: ['Leah Wasser', 'Joe McGlinchy']
+authors: ['Leah Wasser', 'Joe McGlinchy', 'Chris Holdgraf', 'Martha Morrissey']
 modified: 2018-07-18
 category: [courses]
 permalink: /workshops/gis-open-source-python/open-lidar-raster-python/